Sidebars In Avada

 Avada allows for single, dual, or no sidebars.
 There are two sidebar dropdown fields that allow you to make these selections; Sidebar 1 and Sidebar 2.
 You can also set the position for Sidebar 1, and Sidebar 2 will automatically be set to the opposite side.
 Continue reading below for more information.

-Avada offers a sidebar position option for Sidebar 1, which can be chosen globally in Fusion Theme Options, or individually per page or post.
+Avada also offers a sidebar position option for Sidebar 1, which can be chosen globally in Fusion Theme Options, or individually per page or post.
 The Fusion Page Option overrides the Fusion Theme Options.
-Note: when set to Default the Fusion Page Option is pulling from the Fusion Theme Option.
+Note: when set to Default the Fusion Page Option is pulling from the Fusion Theme Options.